Youth Council FAQs

 How can I apply to be on Youth Council?

-To be considered for a position you must submit a written application form to Council by the closing date (Sunday 19 July 2020).
+To be considered for a position you must submit an online application form to Council by the closing date (Monday 13 June 2022).
 Applicants may be required to sit an informal interview.

 Applicants are assessed according to selection criteria (see ‘What are the Applicant Selection Criteria?’).
 Council aims to have a diversity of views and experiences on Youth Council therefore selections are also made on this basis.